berkimbayev/kinnow/README.md

   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-6.jpg" alt="Seating" width="32%"/>
 </p>

+###
-A 3D-model of the seating is available in the `Models` folder.
+A 3D-model of the seating system is available in the `Models` folder.
 It was made in SketchUp.